 Medical Malpractice Claim FAQ

-Medical malpractice is a cause of action related to negligence in providing health care.
-While outcomes are not always guaranteed -- for instance, some surgeries are known to be risky and may result in complications -- malpractice occurs when a doctor fails to perform to the standards of his or her profession.
-A doctor who leaves a scalpel inside a patient may be sued for malpractice, for example.
+Medical malpractice is a cause of action related to medical negligence in providing health care.
+This medical negligence is done on behalf of a medical professional, like a doctor or other medical care provider.
+Some surgeries are known to be risky and may result in complications – this is different from medical malpractice.
+Malpractice occurs when a doctor fails to perform to the standard of their profession.

 Q: What is a medical malpractice claim?

 A: A medical malpractice claim is a claim of negligence committed by a professional health care provider -- such as a doctor, nurse, dentist, technician, hospital or hospital worker -- whose treatment of a patient departs from a standard of care met by those with similar training and experience, resulting in personal injury to a patient or patients.

 Q: Does someone who is not satisfied with the results of his or her surgery have a viable medical malpractice claim?

 A: In general, there are no guarantees of medical results, and unexpected or unsuccessful results do not necessarily mean negligence occurred.
 To succeed in a medical malpractice case, a plaintiff has to show an injury or damages that resulted from the doctor's deviation from the standard of care applicable to the procedure.
 A misdiagnosis alone is not enough to prove medical malpractice occurred.

 Q: What should I do if I think I have a medical malpractice claim?